-We’ve recently completed TP‑Link CCTV Certified Security Administrator training, officially known as the VIGI Certified Security Administrator Training (VCSA), allowing us to formally design, deploy and manage TP‑Link CCTV systems for business environments.
+We’ve recently completed TP‑Link CCTV Certified Security Administrator training, officially known as the VIGI Certified Security Administrator Training (VCSA), the training focussed on the design, deployment and management of TP‑Link CCTV systems for business environments.

-This approach avoids common issues like blind spots, poor image quality and cameras that technically work but don’t provide meaningful coverage.
+Taking into account lighting conditions, distance, angle, purpose and surrounding obstacles are important considerations as proper system design helps avoid common issues like blind spots, poor image quality and cameras that technically work but don’t provide meaningful coverage when it matters.

-Modern business CCTV systems are no longer limited to a single setup style, and the certification reflects that reality.
-Training covers traditional on‑premises CCTV installations with local NVR storage, as well as systems that allow secure remote or cloud‑enabled access.
+Modern business CCTV systems are no longer limited to a single setup style.
+The traditional on premises CCTV installations with local storage are of course still popular, but systems like TP-Link that allow secure remote or cloud‑enabled access too.

 The TP‑Link CCTV certification isn’t purely theoretical.
 It includes hands‑on lab work that mirrors real‑world installations and support scenarios.